foremanlb/Dev-It-Forward/README.md

 # Pay-It-Forward

+Netlify URL HERE

 ## Project Description

-Creating a mobile-first app for subject matter experts to connect to potential students for tutoring.
+Creating a app for subject matter experts to connect to potential students for tutoring.

 ## Wireframes

 ## Component Hierarchy

 ## API and Data Sample